-In addition we have all kinds of ideas for new projects including a rocket mass heater, grain fields, bamboo furniture, sourdough bread (baked in our wood-fired pizza oven) which we would like help with.
+In addition we have all kinds of ideas for new projects including a chicken coop, bamboo furniture, hot composting etc which we would like help with.
 We really welcome new ideas that our volunteers bring too and have implemented several things, including a banana circle, which volunteers suggested.

 We prefer that volunteers work on things they are interested in and enjoy, and are totally open to people working in the way they prefer and when they prefer.
 Often we find volunteers like to take on a project (sometimes their own idea) from design to execution and then work on it at their own pace.
 All we ask is that everyone participate and contribute to community life.

 There is plenty of opportunity here for seeing how life in a typical indian village is and we have many friendly neighbours.
+If you happen to be here during the wedding season or a festival you are welcome to come and participate; hospitality here in India is legendary.
 We are learning new things every day, from the people around us and from the place itself - lots of trial and lots of errors too...
 Experimenters and explorers welcome.

 English, Hindi, Kannada, Sanskrit

 We have converted two shipping container into three basic rooms.
-We also have compost loos, bathrooms with hot water and a fully equipped off-grid open kitchen with a wood-fired bread and pizza oven and a bicycle blender.
+We also have compost loos, bathrooms with hot water and a fully equipped off-grid open kitchen with a wood-fired bread and pizza oven.